TiRizvanov/duckdbviz/README.md

-# duckdbviz: High-Performance Interactive Visualization for Large Datasets in R
+# DBVisuals: High-Performance Interactive Visualization for Large Datasets in R

-`duckdbviz` is an R package that enables interactive visualization of large datasets using DuckDB and JavaScript.
+`DBVisuals` is an R package that enables interactive visualization of large datasets using DuckDB and JavaScript.
 It provides a bidirectional communication system between R and the visualization, allowing for selection and filtering of data points with high performance.

 ## Key Features